praxis/praxis/reference/extensions.md

 title: Extensions
 ---

-Extensions are modules or classes we ship with Praxis, that must be explicitly required and that extend the default functionality.
+Extensions are helper modules or classes we ship with Praxis that extend the default functionality.
+They can be extremely useful to reuse pattern, reuse boilerplate or provide common functionality.
+However, they are completely optional and must be explicitly required when you choose to use them.

 Praxis currently includes the following extensions, all under the `Praxis::Extensions`
 namespace:

-  * [`FieldSelection`](./field_selection): adds an enhanced version of [`Attributor::FieldSelector`](https://github.com/rightscale/attributor/wiki/FieldSelector)
+  * [`FieldSelection`](./field_selection): adds an enhanced version of [`Attributor::FieldSelector`](https://github.com/rightscale/attributor/wiki/FieldSelector) suitable for defining API parameters that describe which fields to return in responses.
+I.e. a compatible (yet simplified) GraphQL type syntax for field selection.
   * [`Rendering`](./rendering): adds `render` and `display` helper methods to controllers to reduce common boilerplate in producing rendered representations of media types and setting response "Content-Type" headers.